-Staff provided significant technical assistance to the Governor's Capital Punishment Commission on a special analysis of capital cases in Illinois.
+- Staff provided significant technical assistance to the Governor's Capital Punishment Commission on a special analysis of capital cases in Illinois.
 Staff helped the commission's researchers link Chicago Homicide Dataset data to information maintained by the Illinois Department of Corrections utilizing criminal history record information (raphseets) and information obtained via the Law Enforcement Agencies Data System (LEADS).
 Staff also analyzed over 7,000 death certificates obtained from the Illinois Department of Public Health to try to match additional victim information to the IDOC records.
-Staff also prepared a plan (including IRB protocols) for convening focus groups of homicide victim survivors to help develop a report for the Commission from this community.
-The focus groups are convening February 6th, 7th and 11th.
-A report on this research will be submitted on February 15th.
-Finally, staff is working with Northwestern University's Center on Wrongful Convictions to develop additional information for the Commission's report to Governor Ryan.

-- Staff is providing assistance to the Illinois State Bar Association in connection with an upcoming three-day conference in April.
-Staff is developing a report on state demographic trends and their potential impact on the courts in the future. - Staff continued to assist in several third-party research projects involving studies of individuals' criminal history records including those conducted by: - Loyola University's Department of Criminal Justice; - University of Chicago's Chapin Hall; - Illinois Department of Human Services and Mathematica Policy Research, Inc. - University of Chicago's Harris School of Public Policy Studies; and - Northwestern University's Medical School.
+Staff also coordinated the use of three focus groups of homicide victim survivors to help develop a report for the Commission from this community.
+Staff also worked with Northwestern University's Center on Wrongful Convictions to conduct a panel discussion involving persons wrongfully sentenced to death row.
+The Commission's final report was recently published and contains three reports put together by Authority staff. - Staff continued to assist in several third-party research projects involving studies of individuals' criminal history records including those conducted by: - Loyola University's Department of Criminal Justice; - University of Chicago's Chapin Hall; - Illinois Department of Human Services and Mathematica Policy Research, Inc. - University of Illinois at Chicago, Jane Addams School of Social Work; - University of Chicago's Harris School of Public Policy Studies; and - Northwestern University's Medical School.